fengyuanchen/cropperjs/README.md

 Define the fixed aspect ratio of the crop box.
 By default, the crop box is free ratio.

+### containerHeightAspectRatio

+- Type: `Number`
+- Default: `NaN`

+Define a ratio between the width of the container for cropper and the height.
+If you set `auto`, `aspectRatio` is used.

 ### data

 - Type: `Object`